 “Khala!
 Chai le aain(1)”, she said louder than she had intended to.
 Loud enough to drown out the ominous thoughts whirling around in her head; loud enough also for the great old retainer to have heard her the first time round.

 She came into the lounge shuffling behind a tea trolley which carried a single cup of tea.
 All tasks that were beyond the enterprise of wheels that also doubled as support for her frail frame, had long ago become obsolete calls to duty for Peeno khala.
-Still, she persevered in her service to the haveli* and its occupants with the same tenacity of spirit as when she had first come to the great house as a seventeen year old widow.
-That was almost seventy years ago.
+Still, she persevered in her service to the haveli* and its occupants with the same tenacity of spirit as when she had first come to the haveli as a seventeen year old widow.
+That was almost sixty years ago.
 She was now as much a part of the house as it was a part of her.
 Sumaira often wondered if in fact the bricks and mortar of the haveli were somehow entwined with the sinew and soul of its ancient caretaker.

 Sumaira had married the love of her life.
 It had been a tortuous path – one wrought with moral dilemmas and all-consuming desires.
 He had been married; he loved his wife – his ex-wife now – but he loved Sumaira too.
 He had wanted to make her his second wife.
 It had taken five long years of persuasion and infinite wiles and guiles to make him see sense.
 He could only have one – she had passed the ultimatum with strategic precision of opportunity and dexterity.
-That was almost six months ago.
-Since then, she had been ensconced as Mrs. Zahid Siddiqui in Sakoonat-e-Siddiqui*, the ancestral family haveli in the heart of Sheikhupura.
+And six months ago. she had finally been ensconced as Mrs. Zahid Siddiqui in Sakoonat-e-Siddiqui*, the ancestral family haveli in the heart of Sheikhupura.
 Her nemesis, Zahid’s ex-wife Kulsoom, had since been settled into an apartment in Lahore.

 Despite the euphoria of knights in charcoal grey shalwar kameez sweeping her off her feet, and other such romantic dreams come true, Sumaira sometimes felt a pang of conscience, a momentary qualm.
 She had broken a home to build her own; the detritus washing back to her in waves as she regularly heard driblets of disturbing news about Kulsoom.
 The tight knit community of the city she now called home, ensured that she was made aware, one way or another.
 Kulsoom was not doing well and Zahid was often called to Lahore to attend to her ailments, which were seeming more and more psychological than physical.
 Sumaira tried to be magnanimous, to not feel overpowering resentment at this monopoly of her husband by his ex-wife.
 She was still basking in the newness of her beautiful home and the privileges of being Mrs. Zahid Siddiqui, and so she was able to display appropriate concern and compassion everytime Zahid bade her farewell for a Kulsoom-related trip to Lahore.